GuangluDong0728/NTIRE2025_DGL_DeRainDrop/README.md

 Lu Qi,
 Chao Ren

+## Introduction:
-## Our code is implemented based on [BasicSR](https://github.com/XPixelGroup/BasicSR).
+Our code is implemented based on [BasicSR](https://github.com/XPixelGroup/BasicSR).
 The network structure of our designed GSA2Step is in "class NAFNet_CLIP_2Stage(nn.Module)" of `basicsr/archs/NAFNet_arch.py`, and the test configuration file is in `options/test/Derain/test.yml`.
-Please place the dataset in the `datasets` folder and modify the configuration file to test our model according to the following proces.
+Please place the dataset in the `datasets` folder and modify the configuration file to test our model according to the following process.

 # Environment prepare
 You can refer to the environment preparation process of [BasicSR](https://github.com/XPixelGroup/BasicSR), which mainly includes the following two steps: